 The YVRAF is proud to work with the heirs of these rich traditions, to do its part in helping these traditions flourish and to contribute to the success of a new generation of BC First Nations artists.

 To date, the principal initiative of the Foundation is providing scholarships and awards to young BC First Nations artists who wish to develop their artistic potential.
-The YVR Art Foundation has awarded over $200,000 in scholarships and awards to more than 40 artists working in woodcarving, weaving, jewelry design and printmaking.
+In addition, the Foundation provides a unique opportunity for scholarship and award recipients to exhibit their art work at the Vancouver International Airport (YVR).
+To date, the YVR Art Foundation has awarded over $200,000 in scholarships and awards to more than 40 artists working in woodcarving, weaving, jewelry design, painting and printmaking.
+In 2014, the Foundation will also offer a "Mid-Career" Scholarship award.
 For more information on scholarships and awards click here.

-The YVR Art Foundation is funded through generous support from the Vancouver Airport Authority, individual and corporate donors, and corporate sponsors.
+The YVR Art Foundation is funded through generous support from the Vancouver Airport Authority, individual donors, Foundations and Corporate donors.
 To learn more about supporting the YVR Art Foundation click here.

 To contact the Foundation, call 604-276-6261 or email us.